-This paper is intended for the DeviceNet user who desires a deeper understanding of DeviceNet.
-It is intended to provide much more information than is typically found in a DeviceNet network overview but much less than the several hundred page DeviceNet specification.
-This paper can also provide a starting point for developers considering adding DeviceNet communications to their product.
+This page is intended for the DeviceNet user who desires a deeper understanding of DeviceNet.
+It’s intended to provide much more information than is typically found in a network overview but much less than the several hundred-page DeviceNet Specification (The Specification).
+This can also provide a starting point for developers considering adding DeviceNet communications to their product.

 Note that an abstract of a 200+ page specification is by definition incomplete.
 Some aspects of the technology are admittedly only lightly covered while others are not covered at all.
 Topics judged to provide the most insight into DeviceNet operation or clear up common misconceptions received priority.

 DeviceNet is an application layer protocol.
 What does that mean?
-One way to look at it is that the term “Application Layer” implies that DeviceNet deals more with application data than a lower level or non-application layer protocol.
+One way to look at it is that the term “application layer” implies that DeviceNet deals more with application data than a lower level or non-application layer protocol.
 For example, a link layer protocol is designed simply to move some bytes from point A to point B. It has no interest and conveys no inherent information regarding the contents of the message.
-Because DeviceNet is an application layer protocol its messages do convey information.
-A DeviceNet explicit message has specific information in specific bytes of a message.
-There is a byte for a Class number, a byte for a service code and so on.
+Because it is an application layer protocol, its messages do convey information.
+A DeviceNet-explicit message has specific information in specific bytes of a message.
+There is a byte for a class number, a byte for a service code and so on.

 Now, if DeviceNet is an application layer protocol, what are the lower protocol layers that transport its messages?
 That’s the content of the next section.

-Controller Area Networking or CAN is a communications standard with a rather prolific set of offspring that includes DeviceNet, Can Open, Can Kingdom and several hundred other offspring all over the world.
+CAN is a communications standard with a rather prolific set of offspring that includes DeviceNet, Can Open, Can Kingdom and several hundred other iterations all over the world.

 But where speed and capacity are strengths for many of the other standards, CAN’s strength is its low overhead and simple physical interface.
-With its small packet size, even at 500Kbaud a frame with eight bytes of data is only on the network wire for a quarter of a millisecond.
+With its small packet size, even at 500Kbaud a frame with eight bytes of data, it’s only on the network wire for a quarter of a millisecond.
 For many control applications this is plenty fast.

-Additionally the microcontroller, yes an underpowered 8-bit micro can get the job done, needs as little as 4K of program memory and 256 bytes of RAM to support a CAN application.
+Additionally, the microcontroller, yes, an underpowered 8-bit micro, can get the job done.
+It needs as little as 4K of program memory and 256 bytes of RAM to support a CAN application.

 CAN was created by Bosch in Germany in March of 1985.
 The Bosch Company designed it to replace automotive wiring.
 In the early days of specification version 1.2, CAN messages contained an eleven-bit identifier providing the capability to address 2047 identifiers.
-In 1992 CAN Specification 2.0 extended the identifier size to 29 bits providing up to 56 million unique identifiers.
-As both specifications are still in use (sometimes on the same wire) the original 1.2 specification is called Part A and the new specification 2.0 is termed part B. A unique attribute of CAN is that only two of the OSI Reference Model layers are defined (Figure 1), the Data Link Layer and the Physical Layer.
-The CAN Data Linker is normally split into two sub layers, the Physical Signaling sub-layer and the Media Access Control (MAC) sub-layer.
+In 1992, CAN Specification 2.0 extended the identifier size to 29 bits providing up to 56 million unique identifiers.
+As both specifications are still in use (sometimes on the same wire) the original 1.2 specification is called Part A and the new specification 2.0 is termed Part B. A unique attribute of CAN is that only two of the OSI Reference Model layers are defined (see Figure 1): the data link layer and the physical layer.
+The CAN data link layer is normally split into two sub-layers: the physical signaling sub-layer and the media access control (MAC) sub-layer.

-Allen-Bradley (Rockwell Automation) created DeviceNet as an application layer protocol on top of CAN in the 1990’s.
-AB selected CAN as the DeviceNet Physical Layer for a number of reasons including:
+Allen-Bradley (now Rockwell Automation) created DeviceNet as an application layer protocol on top of CAN in the 1990s.
+A-B selected CAN as the DeviceNet Physical Layer for a number of reasons including.

 The Communications and Information Protocol (CIP) is a communications protocol for transferring automation data between two devices.
-DeviceNet is a combination of the CIP Protocol and the CAN Physical Layer.
-In the CIP Protocol, every network device represents itself as a series of objects.
+DeviceNet is a combination of the CIP protocol and the CAN Physical Layer.
+In CIP, every network device represents itself as a series of objects.
 Each object is simply a grouping of the related data values in a device.
-For example, every CIP device is required to make an Identity object available to the network.
+For example, every CIP device is required to make an identity object available to the network.
 The identity object contains related identity data values called attributes.
 Attributes for the identity object include the vendor ID, date of manufacture, device serial number and other identity data.
 CIP does not specify at all how this object data is implemented, only what data values, usually called attributes, must be supported and that these attributes must be available to other CIP devices.
-The Identity object is an example of a required object.
-There are three types of objects defined by the CIP protocol:
+The identity object is an example of a required object.
+There are several types of objects defined by the CIP protocol.

 The identity object contains attributes that identity the DeviceNet device.
 Attributes for the identity object include the vendor ID, date of manufacturer, device serial number and other identity data.

-The Message Router is an object that exists to route explicit messages and explicit responses to and from the Connection Object.
-For example, an Explicit Message request is received by the Connection Object and passed to the Router Object.
-The Router opens the DeviceNet (CIP) package and identifies the target object.
+The message router is an object that exists to route explicit messages and explicit responses to and from the connection object (see below).
+For example, an explicit message request is received by the connection object and passed to the router object.
+The Router opens the DeviceNet/CIP package and identifies the target object.
 The message is passed to the target object for processing.
-Response from the target object follow the identical course in reverse.
-Remember that this is only the external operating behavior of the Message Router Object.
+The response from the target object follows the identical course in reverse.
+Remember that this is only the external operating behavior of the message router object.
 The implementation of this object can and does follow a much more concise and efficient mechanism.

-The DeviceNet object contains attributes that identify the Port, Baud Rate, Mac ID (DeviceNet Address), vendor ID and other physical operating parameters.
+The object contains attributes that identify the port, baud rate, MAC ID (DeviceNet Address), vendor ID and other physical operating parameters.

-The Connection object contains the attributes that control the processing of explicit and I/O messages.
-Most importantly, the attributes for the I/O Path and Connection Type control how often the DeviceNet devices produces data and the path where the connection object “finds” the data to produce.
+The connection object contains the attributes that control the processing of explicit and I/O messages.
+Most importantly, the attributes for the I/O path and connection type control how often the devices produces data and the path where the connection object finds the data to produce.

-These application layer objects are predefined for a large number of common device types.
-All CIP devices with the same device type (Drive Systems, Motion Control, Valve Transducer…etc) must contain the identical series of application objects.
+These application layer objects are predefined for a lot of common device types.
+All CIP devices with the same device type (drive systems, motion control, valve transducer, etc.) must contain the identical series of application objects.
 The series of application objects for a particular device type is known as the device profile.
 A large number of profiles for many device types have been defined.
 Supporting a device profile allows a user to easily understand and switch from a vendor of one device type to another vendor with that same device type.

-A device vendor can also group Application Layer Objects into assembly objects.
-These super objects contain attributes of one or more Application Layer Objects.
+A device vendor can also group application layer objects into assembly objects.
+These super objects contain attributes of one or more application layer objects.
 Assembly objects form a convenient package for transporting data between devices.
-For example, a vendor of a Temperature Controller with multiple temperature loops may define assemblies for each of the temperature loops and an assembly with data from both temperature loops.
+For example, a vendor of a temperature controller with two temperature loops may define assemblies for each of the temperature loops and an assembly with data from both temperature loops.
 The user can than pick the assembly that is most suited for the application and how often to access each assembly.
-For example, one temperature assembly may be configured to report every time it changes state while the second may be configured to report every one-second regardless of a change in state.
+For example, you can configure one temperature assembly to report every time it changes state and configure the second to report every one-second regardless of a change of state.